GeisTheOneiropomp/PostLambert/README.md

 The project comes with several images, they can be swapped out with one's own background images by changing filenames in the Resources.h file.

-For the time being, the parameters of the actual image (such as the dimensions of the output, can be changed in the main.cpp file.
+For the time being, the parameters of the actual image (such as the dimensions of the output), can be changed in the main.cpp file.
+To view the other reflection models, simply swap out the line
+	"shared_ptr<Material> moonMaterial = make_shared<LommelSeeliger>(moonTexture);"
+	with the desired line.
+Such as:
+	" shared_ptr<Material> moonMaterial = make_shared<Hapke>(moonTexture, 1);"

 No copyright infringement intended.